MakeSchool-Tutorials/Habitual-Swift4/P10-Final-Details/content.md

 }
 ```

 This method will move the cell and call the method `swapHabits` in our persistence layer.
-Let's go there and write the method.
+Let's review the method.

 The method will receive the index of the habit we want to move and the new index it will have in the list.